-The 49th International Paris Air & Space Show will take place from 20 to 26 June at Le Bourget bringing together key players from international space agencies and industry to highlight the increasingly important role of space in a rapidly changing world.
+The 49th Paris Air & Space Show will take place 20–26 June at Le Bourget, bringing together key players from international space agencies and industry to highlight the increasingly important role of space in a rapidly changing world.

 Le Bourget is also the opportunity for ESA to underline the importance of international cooperation to build the future of space.

-The exhibition features the many dimensions of space: Space for a better understanding of our Earth and its place in the Universe; space as a generator of new technologies and innovation; space for improving quality of life and fostering European growth, knowledge and employment.
+The exhibition features the many dimensions of space: space for a better understanding of our Earth and its place in the Universe; space as a generator of new technologies and innovation; space for improving the quality of life and fostering European growth, knowledge and employment.

-The visit is a journey from the boundaries of the Universe to the core of Earth.
-The visit starts with a multi-mirror space tunnel with spectacular views of our vulnerable Earth from the International Space Station.
+The visit is a journey from the boundaries of the Universe to Earth’s core.
+The visit starts with a multi-mirror space tunnel with spectacular views of our vulnerable planet from the International Space Station.

-After this first immersion in the world of space, visitors are plunged into the heart of the CSG, Europe’s Spaceport in French Guiana, where Vega and the Russian-built Soyuz are shortly to be launched for the first time, offering, along with the highly successful Ariane 5, a wide range of launch services from Europe’s spaceport, key for the strategic independence of Europe.
+After this first immersion in space, visitors are plunged into the heart of the Guiana Space Centre, Europe’s Spaceport in French Guiana, where Vega and the Russian-built Soyuz are shortly to be launched for the first time, offering, along with the highly successful Ariane 5, a wide range of launch services, key for the strategic independence of Europe.

-Visitors will be introduced to the mysteries of the Cosmos with the spectacular results from Herschel, which is looking into the cosmic gas and dust clouds in the infrared to understand how stars and galaxies are born and evolve; and Planck, that is surveying the first light in the cosmos to improve our knowledge about the Universe today.
+Visitors will be introduced to the mysteries of the cosmos with the spectacular results from Herschel and Planck.
+Herschel is looking into the cosmic gas and dust clouds in the infrared to understand how stars and galaxies are born and evolve.
+Planck is surveying the first light in the cosmos to improve our knowledge about the Universe today.